 5 ways to save money and avoid paying PMI

 Given how costly PMI can be, it’s no wonder many homebuyers are eager to avoid the expense.
-Here are some ways you can avoid paying PMI.
+Here are five ways you can avoid paying PMI.

 A Final Thought…